nvim-computercraft/ide-config/README.md

 You might also be interested in [StyLua](https://github.com/JohnnyMorganz/StyLua), a Lua formatter written in Rust.
 Its configuration is not included here because formatting configurations are typically highly opinionated.
 ## Usage

+### New project
+Press the "Use this template" button in the top right of the GitHub page.
+You probably want to replace the README.md and LICENSE files with your own.

+The `Justfile` file is not strictly necessary for this configuration to work; it is merely for convinience.

+When cloning, make sure to pass the `--recurse-submodules` flag.
+(If you forgot to do that, run `git submodule sync`.)

+### Existing project

-Copy `cc-tweaked.yaml` and `selene.toml` to the root of your project.
+Copy `.gitmodules`, `.luarc.json`, `cc-tweaked.yaml`, and `selene.toml` to the root of your project.

+Update your submodules with `git submodule sync`.
 Optionally, copy the provided `Justfile` to allow easily running Selene.

 ## Design decisions